-Melissa has particular expertise in estates and trusts, representing beneficiaries, trustees and executors (including government agencies and institutional trust companies) on will challenges, contested passings of accounts and breach of trust claims as well as providing advice to executors and beneficiaries with respect to ongoing estate administration matters.
+Melissa has particular skill in estates and trusts, representing beneficiaries, trustees and executors (including government agencies and institutional trust companies) on will challenges, contested passings of accounts and breach of trust claims as well as providing advice to executors and beneficiaries with respect to ongoing estate administration matters.
 She also has experience providing counsel on contentious guardianships and power of attorney disputes.

 Melissa is a member of the Canadian Bar Association and is the current section chair for the Wills, Estates and Trusts section for the Newfoundland and Labrador Branch.
 Melissa graduated from the Schulich School of Law in 2013 where she was a recipient of the Schulich Scholarship.
 Prior to her return home to Newfoundland, Melissa articled and gained three years of practice experience at an international law firm in Toronto.

 - Newfoundland and Labrador (2017)

 - Dalhousie University Schulich School of Law

 - Dalhousie Schulich School of Law (JD., Law 2013)

 - Bader International Study Centre, Global Law Program, International Public Law

 - Memorial University of Newfoundland (Bachelor of Music, 2007)

 - Chair, Canadian Bar Association, Wills, Estates and Trusts Section, Newfoundland and Labrador Branch

 - Law Society of Newfoundland & Labrador